Home About Us Newsletters Articles Forum Links

 Marine Section

-The Marine Section is fortunate in having a lake on the Society’s Colney Heath Site.
-The lake is in a pleasant, position with excellent facilities which include a shelter, a launching pit and plenty of seating.
+The Marine Section is fortunate in having a lake at the Society’s Colney Heath Site.
+The lake is in a pleasant position with excellent facilities, which includes shelters, a launching pit and plenty of seating.
 The Colney Heath Site also provides boaters with adequate parking, catering and toilet facilities.
 Access is good for young and old and wheelchairs can be accommodated at the Lakeside.

+We host three regattas for our friends in the Toy Boat Society, in May, July and September.
 The intention is for a friendly get together in a pleasant country setting.
-A steering course will be laid out and a competition or two run for those who wish to have a go, but there also will be plenty of time for free sailing.
+A steering course can be laid out and a competition or two run for those who wish to have a go, but there also will be plenty of time for free sailing.

 All types of visiting models are welcome but the lake is not suitable for fast I/C or fast electric craft.
 The minimum depth of water is 50cm.
 You are assured of a warm welcome if you visit us on any of the times specified above.